awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.md

 | User: arn:aws:iam::accountID:user/userName is not authorized to perform: iam:CreatePolicy on resource: policy policyName |  Add iam:CreatePolicy to your user policy\. |
 | User: arn:aws:iam::accountID:user/userName is not authorized to perform: iam:AttachRolePolicy on resource: role daxServiceRole | Add iam:AttachRolePolicy to your user policy\. |

-For more information about IAM policies required for DAX cluster administration, see [DAX Access Control](DAX.access-control.md)\.
+For more information about IAM policies required for DAX cluster administration, see [Identity and Access Management in DAX](DAX.access-control.md)\.